About Boston College

 - Newton Campus Support Services

 Research is an important part of the intellectual life at Boston College.
 Faculty members, graduate students, and undergraduates collaborate in a range of research strategies across the disciplines and professional schools including laboratory studies, quantitative and qualitative research, archival and textual research, theory development, and field and basic research.
-In addition to the work of individual faculty and units, Boston College supports the collaborative work of faculty and students across the University through the following centers and institutes:
+In addition to the work of individual faculty and units, Boston College supports the collaborative work of faculty and students across the University through the centers and institutes listed below.

-Through its many campus events, seminars, publications, and visiting fellows program, the Boisi Center creates opportunities for scholars, policy makers, and media and religious leaders to connect in conversation and scholarly reflection around issues at the intersection of religion and American public life.
-The Center does not seek to advance any ideological or theological agenda, whether conservative or liberal.
-Rather, it operates on the conviction that rigorous conversation about religion and public life can clarify the moral consequences of public policies in ways that help to maintain the common good while respecting America’s increasing religious diversity.
+The Boisi Center hosts ongoing conversations and scholarly reflections around issues at the intersection of religion and American public life.
+Through its many campus events, seminars, and publications, as well as its visiting scholars, graduate and undergraduate involvement, the Boisi Center engages a wide range of students, academics, policy makers, media, religious leaders, and public audiences.
+Rather than seeking to advance any ideological or theological agenda, The Boisi Center operates on the conviction that rigorous, interdisciplinary conversation about religion and American life can clarify the moral consequences of public policies in ways that help to maintain the common good while respecting America’s increasing religious diversity.
 For more information, visit www.bc.edu/boisi.

 The Center for Christian-Jewish Learning is devoted to the multifaceted development and implementation of new relationships between Christians and Jews that are based not merely on toleration but on full respect and mutual enrichment.
 This defining purpose flows from the mission of Boston College and responds to the vision expressed in Roman Catholic documents ever since the Second Vatican Council.